mishakrpv/musiclib/README.md

 * Music Info client is in the [internal/infrastructure/service](internal/infrastructure/service/)
 * Database connection and startup migration implementations are in the [internal/infrastructure/data/gorm](internal/infrastructure/data/gorm/)
 * Request and response models for commands and queries can be found in the [internal/endpoint/command](internal/endpoint/command/) and [internal/endpoint/query](internal/endpoint/query/) respectively
+* The [musicinfo-mock](musicinfo-mock/) contains implementation of a service for tests

 ## Running the service